 Nightlife in Udon Thani is perfect for any traveller who loves to party.
 The city’s main nightlife area has a host of bars and restaurants with Nutty Park and Day & Night’s multi-bar complex’s being big favourites for those with an eye for pretty bar girls.
 Late night music bars Mr Tong’s, Croc’s Club and Model 59 Bar are very popular too.
 The Irish Clock bar in Sampantamit Road has live music twice a week, Indian curry nights and Irish stout Guinness on tap.

 A first or second class ticket on an overnight sleeper train can be booked from Bangkok to Udon Thani for fares of approximately 1,100 and 700 baht.
-The journey by rail takes around 10-11 hours and is a very enjoyable way to travel despite it being a little slow.
-Second class non sleeper trains also travel each day and Udon Thani connects by rail to Nongkhai, Khon Kaen, Nakhon Ratchasima, Ayutthaya and Saraburi.
+The journey by rail takes around 10-11 hours and is a delightful way to travel despite it being a little slow.
+Second class non-sleeper trains also travel each day, and Udon Thani connects by rail to Nongkhai, Khon Kaen, Nakhon Ratchasima, Ayutthaya and Saraburi.

 Ban Na Kha Silk Village is 15 kilometres outside of the city and is a well-known tourist attraction.
-The village has a big market selling locally made quality silk and cotton khit-style woven fabrics and next to it is Wat Ban Na Kha Thevi and its big Golden Buddha.
-You can kill two attractive birds with one stone by visiting Ban Na Kha and buy quality silk and khit-style woven garments whilst you are there.
+The village has a large market selling locally made quality silk, and cotton khit-style weaved fabrics and next to it is Wat Ban Na Kha Thevi and its big Golden Buddha.
+You can kill two attractive birds with one stone by visiting Ban Na Kha and buy quality silk, and khit-style weaved garments while you are there.

 Udorn Sunshine Orchid Farm

-One of city’s most popular and publicised tourist attractions is Udorn Sunshine Orchid Farm.
+One of the city’s most popular and publicised tourist attractions is Udorn Sunshine Orchid Farm.
 Udorn nursery developed the world’s first orchid perfume Miss Udorn Sunshine scent, and the farm has many varieties of hybrid Vanda orchids on display as well as their famous Dancing Plants which boogie to music.
-Perfumes and herbal Dancing Tea can be purchased from the farm shop.
+Perfumes and herbal Dancing Tea are sold from the farm shop.

 Udon Thani and the surrounding area has its fair share of temples (Wats).
-Wat Pa Baan That, former home of much-loved Thai forest meditation monk Ajahn Maha Bua is not too far from the city limits and Wat Ban Na Kha Thevi (pictured right) is another temple worth making the short journey to.
-Wat Phothisomphon, Wat Thipphayaratnimit and Wat Pa Ban Kho are other temples which attract great interest.
+Wat Pa Baan That, former home of much-loved Thai forest meditation monk Ajahn Maha Bua is not too far from the city limits, and Wat Ban Na Kha Thevi (pictured right) is another temple worth making the short journey to the silk market (Ban Na Kha Silk Village) there makes the trip a double hit.
+Wat Phothisomphon, Wat Thipphayaratnimit and Wat Pa Ban Kho are other temples which attract considerable interest.